hranger/talon_german/README.md

 This is a fork of earlier setups, adding some improvements.

-This version uses that german conformer model instead of vosk.
-This results in two major benefits: (1) You can add unknown words (2) you no longer have to worry about misrecognitions with commands, since the conformer speech engine knows about the currently defined commands.
-Basically it now behaves like you got used to from the english speech models.
+This version uses the german conformer model instead of vosk.
+This results in two major benefits: (1) You can add unknown words and (2) you no longer have to worry about misrecognitions with commands, since the conformer speech engine knows about the currently defined commands.
+Basically it now behaves like you are used to from the english speech models.

 ## Usage
 Say `german [mode]` to switch from command mode to German dictation mode and `english` / `ego` to switch back.
-Use `nimitz <german phrase>` for single german phrases like you would use `say <english phrase>` (from russian "nemetz" for "german").
+Use `nimitz <german phrase>` for single german phrases, like you would use `say <english phrase>` (from russian "nemetz" for "german").

-Check out the _german.talon_ (and _german.py_) files for German commands.
+Check out the _commands_ directory for all commands available in german mode.
+_german_mode/german.py_ contains a number of lists that might be of interest (names of special characters etc).

 ## Improvements:
 I added various improvements for myself.
-Check out _german.talon_ for more existing commands.

 ### Text editing and navigation
 A handful of additional commands that make on-the-fly edits of text much more convenient.
-especially:
+Especially:
-* `springe links / rechts` will jump whole words in left / right direction
+* `spring[e] links / rechts` will jump whole words in left / right direction
 * `lösche links / rechts` will delete whole words in left / right direction
 * `entferne links / rechts` will delete single chars in left / right direction
-* `großgeschrieben` / `mach groß` helps fixing capitalization mistakes from vos You can suffix most of these with a number to repeat them, for example `springe links 5`.

-In addition to already existing `gehe rauf / runter / recht / links` for single char movements.
+* `großgeschrieben` / `mach groß` helps to fix capitalization mistakes In addition to already existing `geh[e] rauf / runter / recht / links` for single char movements.

+Similarly to the community `go` command, you can also use these with a number, for example `springe 5 links` (note: more advanced usage as in `go left left down` is not currently supported).

 ### Symbols
 Some improvements regarding symbols - you can use more symbols and direct dictation now.